random-applications/Source-Variability-Data/README.md

 ## Disclaimer

-> *The writing of this program was under the bases of a 8-week research project and will not be maintained by the author henceforth.
-The code cannot be gauranteed to work apropriately and it is not written in a professional style.
+> *The writing of this program was under the bases of an 8-week research project and will not be maintained by the author henceforth.
+The code cannot be guaranteed to work appropriately and it is not written in a professional style.
 Some attempt has been made to document the code, in the expectation that the application may be reworked by a professional developer.*

 ## Purpose